In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable PDF file.

 Here all the four jaws are opened independently.
-Four screws are used in place of scroll disk, Hence it is called as four jaw independent chuck.
+Four screws are used in place of the scroll disk, Hence it is called a four jaw independent chuck.

 Each jaw made of tough steel has three inner and one outer gripping surface.
 The outer gripping surface is used for holding larger sizes of the workpiece by reversing the jaw.

-Concentric circles inscribed on the face of the chuck facilitate quick centring of the workpiece.
-This type of chuck is particularly used in the setting up of heavy and irregular shaped articles.
+Concentric circles inscribed on the face of the chuck facilitate quick centering of the workpiece.
+This type of chuck is particularly used in the setting up of heavy and irregular-shaped particles.
 The diameter of the body specifies the size of the chuck.